bytex-solutions/snamp/docs/configuration.md

 Parameter | Applied to | Meaning
 ---- | ---- | ----
-`severity` | Event configuration | Overrides severity of notification supplied by managed resource
+severity | Event configuration | Overrides severity of notification supplied by managed resource minPoolSize | Managed Resource or Resource Adapter configuration | The number of threads to keep in the pool, even if they are idle maxPoolSize | Managed Resource or Resource Adapter configuration | The maximum number of threads to allow in the pool queueSize | Managed Resource or Resource Adapter configuration | The maximum number of waiting input requests keepAliveTime | Managed Resource or Resource Adapter configuration | when the number of threads is greater than the `minPoolSize`, this is the maximum time (in millis) that excess idle threads will wait for new tasks before terminating priority | Managed Resource or Resource Adapter configuration | Priority of all threads in the thread pool

+### `severity` parameter
 The possible values of `severity` parameter (in descending order):

 Value | Description